Chargers defense a no-show in playoff loss to Patriots

-FOXBOROUGH, Mass. — With a few minutes left in the first half, on their fifth attempt to slow down Tom Brady and the Patriots, the Los Angeles Chargers finally managed a defensive stop.
+FOXBOROUGH, Mass. — With a few minutes left in the first half, on their fifth attempt to slow down Tom Brady and the New England Patriots, the Chargers finally managed a defensive stop.

 It was only temporary.

-Desmond King fumbled New England’s first punt of the game, Albert McClellan recovered the ball just inches before it went out of bounds , and Chargers defense was back on duty.
-The Patriots needed just four more plays for their fifth touchdown of one of the most dominating opening two quarters in NFL postseason history.
+Desmond King fumbled New England’s first punt of the game, Albert McClellan recovered the ball just inches before it went out of bounds , and the Los Angeles defense was back on duty.
+The Patriots needed just four more plays to score their fifth touchdown in one of the most dominating starts in NFL postseason history.

+“We laid an egg today,” Chargers safety Adrian Phillips said after the Patriots scoredfourstraighttouchdowns to blow open the game and went on to win 41-28.
+“We didn’t show up the way we usually do.”

-One week after stopping Lamar Jackson and the Baltimore Ravens in the wild-card round, the Chargers (13-5) allowed touchdowns on New England’s first four possessions to lose 41-28 on Sunday and blow an opportunity to advance to their first AFC championship game since the 2007 season.
+One week after shutting down Lamar Jackson and the Baltimore Ravens in the wild-card round, the Chargers (13-5) fell behind 35-7 in the first half and blew an opportunity to advance to their first AFC championship game since the 2007 season.

 The Patriots are the second team in league history to score a touchdown on each of the first four drives of a playoff game, joining the 2000 Indianapolis Colts (in a first-round game against Denver).

+“All year, we’ve really complemented each other well.
+And if one side needed picking up a little bit, we’ve done that,” Rivers said.

+“We did it right away after the first drive,” he said.
+“They scored again and we didn’t answer, and they scored again and we didn’t answer, and they scored again and we didn’t answer.
+We needed to and we knew offensively that our defense was going to settle in and they needed us and we didn’t hold up our end.”

-The only other first-half possession they failed to score was their last, when they took over with 51 seconds left and moved to the Los Angeles 36.
+The only other time the Patriots failed to score in the first half was on their last possession, when they took over with 51 seconds left and moved to the Los Angeles 36.
 And it was only because Phillip Dorsett was stopped inbounds and the clock ran out that they weren’t able to attempt a field goal.

+“We played better on defense in the second half, but it was too late,” safety Derwin James said.
+“Once Brady has a lead on you like that, it’s tough.”

-The Chargers lost on the road for just the second time all season, but this one wasn’t even close.
+The Chargers lost on the road for just the second time all season, and this one wasn’t even close.
 Before heading into the locker rooms at the half trailing 35-7, they:

 —Gave up 347 yards of offense, while gaining just 128.